larsbuch/sqlserverversioneddatabases/README.md

 ### How does it work ###

-* **Versioning:** Technically this should have been named **Versioned Tables** as it is consisting of versioning triggers that can be put on a table to track changes and save when there are conflicts between the incoming data and the last updated.
+* **Versioning:** Technically it works by adding one or two shadow tables and adding versioning triggers that track changes on the table in a shadow table for history and possibly save when there are conflicts between the incoming data and the last updated.

 * **Structure:**